 - .
-I Promise to only use the school ICT for schoolwork that the teacher has asked me to do. - .
-I Promise not to look for or show other people things that may be upsetting. - .
-I Promise to show respect for the work that other people have done. - .
-I will not use other people's work or pictures without permission to do so. - .
-I will not damage the ICT equipment; if I accidentally damage something, I will tell my teacher. - .
-I will not share my password with anybody.
+Only use the school ICT for schoolwork that the teacher has asked me to do. - .
+Not to look for or show other people things that may be upsetting. - .
+Show respect for the work that other people have done. - .
+Not use other people's work or pictures without permission to do so. - .
+Not damage the ICT equipment; if I accidentally damage something, I will tell my teacher. - .
+Not share my password with anybody.
 If I forget my password, I will let my teacher know. - .
-I will not use other people's usernames or passwords. - .
-I will not share personal information online with anyone. - .
-I will not download anything from the Internet unless my teacher has asked me to. - .
-I will let my teacher know if anybody asks me for personal information. - .
-I will let my teacher know if anybody says or does anything to me that is hurtful or upsets me. - .
-I will be respectful to everybody online; I will treat everybody the way that I want to be treated. - .
-I understand that some people on the Internet are not who they say they are, and some people can be unpleasant. - .
-I will tell my teacher if I am ever concerned in school, or my parents if I am at home. - .
-I understand-if I break the rules in this charter there will be consequences of my actions and my parents will be told.
+Not use other people's usernames or passwords. - .
+Not share personal information online with anyone. - .
+Not download anything from the internet unless my teacher has asked me to. - .
+Let my teacher know if anybody asks me for personal information. - .
+Let my teacher know if anybody says or does anything to me that is hurtful or upsets me. - .
+Be respectful to everybody online, including on social media; I will treat everybody the way that I want to be treated. - .
+Understand that some people on the internet are not who they say they are, and some people can be unpleasant. - .
+Tell my teacher if I am ever concerned in school, or my parents if I am at home.